Frequently Asked Questions

 5. Does Coconut Oil need to be kept in the refrigerator, and how long does it last?

 No, coconut oil does not need to be kept in the refrigerator.
 In the Philippines and other tropical climates, where the ambient air temperature is much higher than North America, people traditionally have not refrigerated coconut oil.
 Virgin Coconut oil is very stable since it is unrefined and mostly saturated.
-The expiration dates on our Virgin Coconut Oils are for two years, and on our Expeller-pressed coconut oils they are 18 months, but they will usually be fine much longer than the expiration dates.
+The Best Used By dates on our Virgin Coconut Oils are for two years, and on our Expeller-pressed coconut oils they are 18 months, but they will usually be fine much longer than the Best Used By dates.
 We do recommend you store the oil out of direct sunlight.
-In the tropics coconut oil is almost always a liquid, since it’s melting point is about 76 degrees F. In North America it will usually be a solid, butter-like consistency.
+In the tropics coconut oil is almost always a liquid, since its melting point is about 76 degrees F. In North America it will usually be a solid, butter-like consistency.
 It can be stored in either form.

 6. Is Coconut Oil a liquid or a solid?